vbotka/ansible-collection-freebsd/docs/source/examples/320/example.rst

    Optionally, do not display ``OK`` hosts.
 See `display_ok_hosts`_

-Playbook output - install packages
+Playbook output - Install packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Enable debug and limit the inventory to one jail ``test_111``